tlaitinen/yesod-dsl/README.md

 ## Using the generated subsite

 In order to use the generated subsite in a scaffolded Yesod site, it suffices to do the following steps:
- * add the generated Haskell modules Handler.MyModule and Handler.MyModule.Internal to the .cabal-file, and
+ * add the generated Haskell modules Handler.MyModule, Handler.MyModule.Enums, and Handler.MyModule.Internal to the .cabal-file, and
  * import Handler.MyModule in Application.hs, and
  * define the instance MyModuleValidation App that implements field and entity check functions, and
  * add migration code